Cathode Ray Oscilloscope (CRO)

 Digital storage oscilloscopes (DSO), Digital phosphor oscilloscopes (DPO), Mixed signal oscilloscopes (MSO)

-What is the main function of an oscilloscope?
+What is the function of CRO in electronics?

 Hello friends, my name is Trupal Bhavsar, I am the Writer and Founder of this blog.
 I am Electronics Engineer(2014 pass out), Currently working as Junior Telecom Officer(B.S.N.L.) also I do Project Development, PCB designing and Teaching of Electronics Subjects.